rapid7/insightconnect-workflows/workflows/Blacklist_Indicators_with_CrowdStrike_Falcon_from_Slack/help.md

 # Description

-Use the simplicity of a chat command in Slack to block an indicator such as IPv6, IPv4, MD5 hash, SHA256 and domain in your Crowdstrike Falcon.
+Use the simplicity of a chat command in Slack to block indicators such as IPv4 and IPv6 address, MD5 and SHA256 hashes, and domains in CrowdStrike Falcon.

 Multiple indicators can be specified within one command.